ucsb-cs56-projects/cs56-utilities-iv-emergency-dispatch/docs/heroku.md

 # Heroku
 In order for users to be able to use this project without downloading the repo and building it locally, we decided to use Heroku to host our application.
-Login information can be found in [credentials][credentialsLink].

-[credentialsLink]: credentials.md

 ## About Heroku
 From Wikipedia